The theory of relativity is counterintuitive. It defies our every day experiences with wild notions such as time dilation and length contraction.

 Mr. T. is going to race Dominic to settle once and for all whether The A-Team or The Fast and the Furious have the best drivers.

 The rules are simple.
 Neither driver is allowed to speed.
-Both will drive at exactly 100mph, so this will be all about skill.
+Both will drive at exactly 100mph.

 As neither driver trusts the other, they’ve fitted their cars with police radar guns, allowing them to monitor each others speed.
 In addition to the speed cameras, they have web cams inside each others vehicles watching the speedometer.
 With two ways of verifying their speed, there’s no way either of them can cheat.